Physiotherapy is a clinical health science that uses physical treatments to promote optimal movement and function of the body.

 This sports medicine treatment is used commonly by physiotherapists for alleviating musculoskeletal pain associated with muscle spasms and trigger points.
 The needles used are the same as in acupuncture however instead of being applied into acupuncture points they are applied directly into trigger points within the muscles to elicit a healing response.

-It is a relatively painless technique and is a useful treatment for anyone suffering with pain and dysfunction caused by myofascial trigger points, particularly patients with myofascial pain syndrome and fibromyalgia.
+It is a relatively painless technique and is a useful treatment for anyone suffering with pain and dysfunction caused by myofascial trigger points, particularly patients with myofascial pain syndrome, fibromyalgia and osteoarthritis.